Undergraduate English Academic Preparation (EAP)

 The English Academic Preparation (EAP) program is an intensive language program for UPEI students who must upgrade their English language proficiency skills as a requirement of their admission to the University.
 It is designed to enable students to gain academic skills and confidence in English, and successfully transition to university.

 Successful completion of EAP is demonstrated through: 1) course work, and 2) the final EAP exam.
-EAP students must have a passing grade of 60% in their EAP courses and 4.5 or higher in all sections of the final EAP exam to graduate from the program.
+EAP students must have a passing grade of 70% in all EAP courses and 4.5 or higher in all sections of the final EAP exam in EAP Level 7 to graduate from the program.
 Students must successfully complete EAP before progressing into second year (see: Academic Regulation 3).

 If a part-time EAP student has not demonstrated improvement of at least one-half a band width, (e.g., from 3.5-4) after two consecutive semesters of study, this unsatisfactory progress will be reported to the Registrar’s Office, and credit course status will be reduced.